Intermediate statistics: addressing the Landau diamagnetism problem: Conclusions

 \section{Conclusions}

-We investigate generalized fermions through two $q$-deformed models: $q$-fermions and F-anyons.
-An interesting fact is that the Pauli exclusion principle is still valid for F-anyons, whereas for the $q$-fermions model it has to be enforced by hand, explicitly or implicitly \cite{nar}.

-Other observations with respect to the $q$-fermions and F-anyons are in order.
-As in the former case, we have the definition of the \textit{basic number} we could have made the derivatives through the Jackson derivatives (JD), such as \cite{bri1,bri2,Marinho:2018gce}.
-We did not decide for such an application, because when obtaining $q$-deformed grand partition function for high temperature, we can perform calculations with ordinary derivatives to obtain the same results as those from JD.
-On the other hand, the F-anyons only allow the application of the usual derivatives, because, as we have seen, their algebra does not have a defined basic number.
-Thus, the application of ordinary derivatives is applied straightforwardly to obtain thermodynamic quantities.
+We investigate generalized fermions through two $q$-deformed models: $q$-fermions and $F$-anyons, addressing the Landau magnetism problem.
+We recall that Pauli exclusion principle is valid for non-deformed models, as expected, it remains valid for $q$-deformed $F$-anyons.
+However, for the $q$-fermions model it has to be enforced by hand, explicitly or implicitly \cite{nar}.
+Regarding the $q$-fermions case, we remark that the results from the literature were extended by considering second order terms in the expansion of the grand partition function.
+In addition, three approaches were applied: (i) the deformation parameter $q$ is introduced by using JD over a non-deformed grand partition function; (ii) introducing the parameter $q$ via a $q$-deformed grand partition function and using ordinary derivatives; and finally (iii) introducing parameter $q$ through both, using JD and a $q$-deformed grand partition function.
+We show that all three approaches provide the same results for the $q$-fermions case.
+Regarding the $F$-anyons case, they only allow the application of the usual derivatives, because, as we have seen, their algebra does not have a defined basic number.
+Thus, the application of ordinary derivatives is straightforward to obtain thermodynamic quantities from a $q$-deformed grand partition function.
 Further related issues can be addressed in more general algebras such as hybrid algebras \cite{Marinho:2019zny}.